 - Allow the cuttings to dry for several hours or overnight.

-- Dip the cuttings in rooting hormone and then place in containers full of rich soil, such as compost.
+- Dip the cuttings in rooting hormone and then place them in containers full of rich soil, such as compost.

 - Thoroughly water the cuttings and cover with a plastic bag.